Updated to take account of the new financial assistance rules under the Companies Act 2006.

 Standard documents and drafting notes

-- For a multi-jurisdictional guide to finance, see Finance multi-jurisdictional guide.
+For a multi-jurisdictional guide to finance, see Finance Global Guide.
 This is a comprehensive guide to the law and leading lawyers in this practice area worldwide.

 Corporate loan facilities in the United States

-- For an introduction to the common types of corporate loan facilities and bank loans in the United States, including an explanation of the key features of each, and a brief outline of the steps of a syndicated bank loan transaction in the United States, see PLC US Finance, Practice note, Lending: Overview (www.practicallaw.com/0-381-0295).
+For an introduction to the common types of corporate loan facilities and bank loans in the United States, including an explanation of the key features of each, and a brief outline of the steps of a syndicated bank loan transaction in the United States, see Practical Law US, Practice note, Lending: Overview ( www.practicallaw.com/0-381-0295) .